The International Investigations Review: Poland

 i Corporate liability

 The current Act on Liability of Collective Entities for Acts Prohibited under Penalty, which regulates issues of quasi-criminal liability of commercial companies, has been in force since 28 November 2003.
 The Act is applicable if a person acting in the name of a company has committed one of the crimes specified in the Act and the company gained, or could have gained, any benefit from this act, whether financial or not.
+However, as follows from practice to date, the law enforcement bodies do not commence proceedings in every case in which this possibility has arisen.

 The list of crimes, the commission of which may cause the commencement of criminal proceedings, includes: